TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Gregory Hubbs helped restore this Tuscan watchtower with his father.

-Our humble 3-floor watchtower (bottom floor had been for horses) on the town walls of a hilltop village in Tuscany near Florence, Siena, and overlooking San Gimignano.
-Next to a modest a garden, with views overlooking endless hills, grape vineyards, olive trees, lush green fields, and other Medieval towns — with ancient thick stone walls, upon which Gregory worked like Hercules to pay for many summer travels as it was very slowly restored while seeking to retain the soul.
+Our humble 3-floor watchtower (the bottom floor had been for horses) was on the town walls of a hilltop village in Tuscany near Florence and Siena, overlooking San Gimignano.
+We had a modest garden full of wild herbs, artichokes, and a fig tree, with views of endless hills, grape vineyards, olive trees, lush green fields, and other Medieval towns.

 Student Years Abroad